 - Teaching Location: Newcastle City Campus

 In consonance with the overall aim of the degree offered in the School of Modern Languages, the general aim of this module is to introduce students to the geography, politics, and key social and historical issues that allow a complex understanding of contemporary Latin America.
 Other aims are to provide a multidisciplinary overview and understanding of post coloniality in Latin America, to provide context and initial knowledge of issues to be taught in other SPLAS modules, and finally to familiarize students with a wide range of sources and research resources on Latin America.

 The module follows a diachronic approach, bringing a historical perspective to contemporary issues.

-With a combination of lectures, seminars and workshops, Semester 1 provides a historical framework to understand the place that what we now call Latin America has in the world.
+With a combination of lectures, seminars and workshops.
+The first half provides a historical framework to understand the place that what we now call Latin America has in the world.
 The relevance of the “the coloniality of power” is introduced through the study of the nation building processes as they happened in a selection of countries.
 The importance of race relations and cultural tensions in these processes is dealt with throughout the module.
 The semester ends with a fourth block on the relationship between this socio-historical background and the contemporary cultural production.